Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future: Near-field Communications and Sensing

 \subsubsection{\textbf{Near-field Positioning Technology}}

-Source localization and tracking are based on the joint estimation of the angle of arrival (AoA) and the time of arrival (ToA), which are essential functionalities in ISAC networks.
-ISAC networks with source localization and tracking capabilities find applications in various domains, including indoor localization, smart environments, wireless sensor networks, and surveillance systems.
-They enable intelligent and responsive systems that can efficiently perform communication tasks while accurately localizing and tracking signal sources, providing valuable insights and enabling better decision-making in dynamic environments.
-However, it requires good synchronization between transmitters and receivers or the involvement of multiple nodes, which has certain limitations.
-The good news is that near-field propagation offers several advantages that significantly improve the performance of source localization and tracking in ISAC networks.
-When the antenna array is large enough, the EM waves exhibit a spherical wave shape in the near field of ELAA.
-A promising approach is directly extracting the source position from the spherical wavefront impinging on a single large array, which does not require synchronization \cite{9508850}.
-This is a new insight into the positioning technology brought by the characteristics of the near-field spherical wave, and it may also become a new technology to realize holographic positioning.
+Source localization and tracking in ISAC networks rely on the joint estimation of the angle of arrival (AoA) and the time of arrival (ToA).
+These functionalities are crucial for applications like indoor localization, smart environments, wireless sensor networks, and surveillance systems.
+However, they require good synchronization between transmitters and receivers or the involvement of multiple nodes, which can be limiting.
+Fortunately, near-field propagation offers advantages that enhance the performance of source localization and tracking in ISAC networks.
+When the antenna array is large enough, electromagnetic waves exhibit a spherical wave shape in the near field of an extremely large antenna array (ELAA).
+A promising approach is to directly extract the source position from the spherical wavefront impinging on a single large array, eliminating the need for synchronization \cite{9508850}.
+This insight into positioning technology from near-field spherical waves may also lead to holographic positioning.